AthenaGaKill/Tripster-Coding-Ex/LetsDoThis.md

 ## Excercise 33

-make a shape collection that can have mutliple shapes in it and can calculate the total surface within it's shapes.
+make a shape collection that can have mutliple shapes in it and can calculate the total surface of the shapes.

 implement this in a webpage.